Concurrent FM Residency/MSc

 The successful candidate will be assigned to one of our 3 AHS academic teaching sites (Sheldon M. Chumir, Sunridge or South Health Campus).

-The concurrent FM Residency/MSc takes 3.5 (Medical Education) or 4 years to complete.
+The concurrent FM Residency/MSc takes 3.5 (Medical Education) up to a maximum of 4 years to complete.

 The requirements of the FM Residency are completed after 3 years.